A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 bash

-# Example nginx configuration to reject duplicate Host headers
+# Example Nginx edge rule to drop requests with duplicate Host headers

 return 400;